Breanna Stewart

 In high school, Stewart was the National Gatorade Player of the Year, the Gatorade Female Athlete of the Year, and a McDonald's All-American.
-She led the University of Connecticut Huskies to four national championships, was named the Final Four's most outstanding player a record four times, and was a three-time consensus national player of the year.
-Stewart was the first overall pick in the 2016 WNBA draft and was named the 2016 WNBA Rookie of the Year.
-She was named the WNBA MVP in 2018 and was named an All-Star in 2017, 2018 and 2021.
+She led the University of Connecticut Huskies to four consecutive national championships, was named the Final Four's most outstanding player a record four times, and was a three-time consensus national player of the year.

+She was the first overall pick in the 2016 WNBA draft and was named the 2016 WNBA Rookie of the Year.
+She was named the WNBA MVP in 2018 and 2023, and was named an All-Star in 2017, 2018, 2021, 2022 and 2023.
 She led the Storm to two championships in 2018 and 2020, and received the WNBA Finals MVP award both times.
 In 2021, Stewart was named to The W25 as one of the top 25 players of the WNBA's first 25 years.

+Stewart is a two-time EuroLeague Women champion and was MVP of the league in 2019, as well as winning national league titles in Russia and Türkiye.

-As a member of the U.S. women's national team, Stewart has won gold medals in the 2016 and 2020 Olympics and at the 2014 and 2018 FIBA World Cup.
+As a member of the U.S. women's national team, Stewart has won gold medals in the 2016, 2020, and 2024 Olympics and at the 2014, 2018, and 2022 FIBA World Cups.

-Early years
+Early life

-Stewart was born Breanna Mackenzie Baldwin in Syracuse, New York to a single mother, Heather Baldwin.
-Her biological father was not involved in her life, and her mother worked multiple jobs in order to support herself and her daughter.
-When Breanna was a toddler, her mother began dating Brian Stewart; they eventually married, and several years later he adopted Breanna.
+Stewart was born Breanna Mackenzie Baldwin in Syracuse, New York, to a single mother, Heather Baldwin.
+Her biological father was not involved in her life, and her mother worked multiple jobs to support herself and her daughter.
+When Stewart was a toddler, her mother began dating Brian Stewart, who later adopted Stewart after marrying Baldwin.
 She has a younger half-brother, Connor.

-Breanna began playing basketball at an early age; in fifth grade, she decided to improve her game.
-Now six feet four inches tall, she had always been tall for her age, which often meant coaches wanted her inside as a rebounder.
-However, her father thought it would help if she had ball handling skills and a perimeter shooting ability.
-Stewart started a routine of dribbling around her block, wearing headphones.
-She completed enough loops to cover a mile.
-She continued the routine almost every day, improving her ball handling to the point she routinely dribbled behind her back or between her legs.
-Even after heading off to college, she still did the routine at home.
+Stewart began playing basketball at an early age.
+Due to her height her coaches wanted her inside as a rebounder, but her father encouraged her to practice ball handling skills and a perimeter shooting ability.
+She started a daily routine of dribbling around her block, wearing headphones, for a mile.
+Her routine improved her ball handling to the point she routinely dribbled behind her back or between her legs.

 In a 2017 essay in The Players' Tribune, Stewart publicly revealed that she had been a victim of sexual abuse from age 9 to 11.
 She reported the abuse to her parents, who immediately called police.
 The perpetrator, who was married to her maternal aunt, confessed to the abuse and ultimately served prison time.